StackVista/stackstate-docs/use/stackstate-ui/views/create_edit_views.md

 {% hint style="success" "self-hosted info" %}

 * You can build your own [view state configuration functions](../../../develop/developer-guides/custom-functions/view-health-state-configuration-functions.md#view-health-state-configuration-function-minimum-health-states) to customize how the view health state is calculated.
 * Views can be given an optional identifier.
-[Identifiers](../../../configure/topology/identifiers.md) can be used to uniquely reference the view from exported configuration, like the exported configuration in a StackPack.
+Use [identifiers](../../../configure/topology/identifiers.md) to uniquely reference the view from exported configuration, like the exported configuration in a StackPack.
 * Views can be [secured by a StackState administrator](about_views.md#secure-views-with-rbac).

 {% endhint %}